lutianzhou001/neofura-doc/docs/APIs/GetBlockByBlockHeight.md

 ## GetBlockByBlockHeight

- Gets a certain block with the block height (index).
+ Gets the corresponding block information by the given block height (index).

 ### Parameters